Highlights from our 73rd Conference and Convention

 A Presidential Award was presented to Donat Charron for his dedication and outstanding work as State Director for Connecticut and his role as the chairman for the 75th, Anniversary Banquet.The Mansfield Numismatic Society was also presented with a Presidential Award for their longtime support of this association and generous donation to our Y.N.
 Program and initiative to bring Y.N.’s and Scouts to our program.

 The Elections were held resulting in the following changes to our Board: Yale Lansky was elected to the position of Director, taking over the seat that was previously held by Robert Hess.
 We would like to express our thanks to Mr. Hess for his service as Director.

 We then held the drawings for the door prizes that included a 2017 Silver Eagle and a 2017 NENA medals set.

 We would like to thank all those that helped make this a successful event including our board, committees, volunteers and members.
-Ernie Botte and EBW Promotions for providing the exhibit space and meeting room for our event; The Kittredge Foundation for their generous support of our YN Program; The dealers for their support and generous donations of coins, medals, tokens and supplies for our Y.N Program and all those that supported us with their well wishes and advertisements in our program and show guide.
+Ernie Botte and EBW Promotions for providing the exhibit space and meeting room for our event; The Kittredge Foundation and Mansfield Numismatic Society for their generous financial support of our YN Program; The dealers for their generous donations of coins, medals, tokens and supplies for the Y.N’s.